superlitenets/isp-crm-system/replit.md

 The system is built on PHP, utilizing a modular architecture to separate concerns.

 **UI/UX Decisions:**
 The system features a clean, responsive design.
-The public-facing landing page is designed to be beautiful and modern, with dynamic content, customizable hero sections, and package cards to showcase service offerings.
-Internal CRM interfaces prioritize clarity and ease of use for administrative and technical staff.
+The public-facing landing page is designed to be modern with dynamic content, customizable hero sections, and package cards.
+Internal CRM interfaces prioritize clarity and ease of use for administrative and technical staff, including a mobile PWA for field personnel.

 **Technical Implementations:**
-- **Authentication**: Session-based authentication with password hashing, CSRF protection, SQL injection prevention (prepared statements), XSS protection, and role-based access control (admin/technician).
+- **Authentication**: Session-based authentication with password hashing, CSRF protection, SQL injection prevention (prepared statements), XSS protection, and a flexible role-based access control (RBAC) system with granular permissions.
-- **Database**: PostgreSQL is used as the primary database, with a clearly defined schema for various modules like users, customers, tickets, employees, inventory, and transactions.
+- **Database**: PostgreSQL is used as the primary database with a clearly defined schema for modules like customers, tickets, employees, inventory, transactions, and HR.
-- **SMS Integration**: Supports custom SMS gateways (any POST/GET API) and Twilio as a fallback.
+- **SMS Integration**: Supports custom SMS gateways (any POST/GET API) and Twilio.
+SMS notifications use configurable templates.
-- **WhatsApp Integration**: Facilitates direct messaging via WhatsApp Web without requiring an API key.
+- **WhatsApp Integration**: Facilitates direct messaging via WhatsApp Web.
 - **Template Engine**: A custom `TemplateEngine.php` class provides rich placeholder replacement for dynamic content in messages and templates.
-- **Biometric Integration**: Abstract `BiometricDevice.php` class with concrete implementations for ZKTeco (Push Protocol) and Hikvision (ISAPI) devices for attendance synchronization.
+- **Biometric Integration**: Abstract `BiometricDevice.php` with concrete implementations for ZKTeco (Push Protocol) and Hikvision (ISAPI) for real-time attendance synchronization and late notifications.
-- **M-Pesa Integration**: Handles STK Push for customer payments, C2B payments, and real-time callback processing for payment status updates, including sandbox mode for testing.
+- **M-Pesa Integration**: Handles STK Push for customer payments, C2B payments, and real-time callback processing.
-- **Order System**: Public order form integration with the CRM, enabling customer detail collection, optional M-Pesa payments, and conversion of confirmed orders to installation tickets.
+- **Order System**: Public order form integration with CRM, lead capture, M-Pesa payments, and conversion to installation tickets.
-- **Inventory Management**: Features bulk import/export (Excel/CSV), smart column header detection, and comprehensive tracking of equipment lifecycle.
+- **Inventory Management**: Features bulk import/export (Excel/CSV), smart column header detection, and comprehensive equipment lifecycle tracking.

-**Feature Specifications:**
-- **Customer Management**: CRUD operations for customer data with ISP-specific fields.
-- **Ticketing System**: Comprehensive ticket lifecycle management (creation, assignment, status, priority, comments).
-- **Human Resources**: Employee records, attendance tracking (biometric integration, clock in/out), payroll (salary, deductions, taxes), and performance reviews.
-Automated late deduction system.
-- **Inventory Management**: Tracking equipment categories, serial numbers, MAC addresses, assignments, loans, fault reporting, and audit trails.
-- **Sales & Marketing**: Salesperson management, commission tracking, performance leaderboards, and order attribution.
-- **Settings Module**: Centralized configuration for company details, SMS gateway, WhatsApp, and ticket templates.
-- **Public Landing Page**: Dynamic display of service packages, customizable content, and online order submission.
+- **SLA Management**: Auto-applies policies based on ticket priority, considering business hours and holidays for accurate timer calculations.
+- **Complaints Module**: Implements an approval workflow for public complaints before conversion to tickets.
+- **SmartOLT Integration**: Real-time network monitoring, ONU status tracking, and provisioning capabilities.
+- **Reporting & Activity Logs**: Comprehensive reports for tickets, orders, complaints, and user performance, with detailed activity logging for key system actions.

 **System Design Choices:**
 The system adopts a modular design allowing for extensibility.
 Configuration is managed through a `config/` directory and environment variables.
-Key functionalities are encapsulated in dedicated PHP classes (e.g., `Auth.php`, `Customer.php`, `Ticket.php`, `SMS.php`, `Inventory.php`, `BiometricDevice.php`).
+Key functionalities are encapsulated in dedicated PHP classes (e.g., `Auth.php`, `Customer.php`, `Ticket.php`, `SMS.php`, `Inventory.php`, `BiometricDevice.php`, `SLA.php`, `SmartOLT.php`, `ActivityLog.php`, `Reports.php`).
+Users and employees are unified, and roles are managed centrally via HR.

 ## External Dependencies
-- **PostgreSQL**: Primary database for data storage.
+- **PostgreSQL**: Primary database.
 - **Twilio**: Optional fallback for SMS notifications.
 - **Advanta SMS (Kenya)**: Recommended SMS gateway integration.
 - **Custom SMS Gateways**: Supports integration with any REST API (POST/GET) for SMS.